Introduction

 Parboiled Rice

 As living standards improve, people are looking for healthier food options.
 Parboiled rice, with its high nutritional value and low glycemic index, is becoming more popular among consumers.
-In the future, as health awareness continues to grow, parboiled rice is expected to gain a larger market share and become an important part of daily diets.
+As health awareness continues to grow in the future, people are expected to increase their consumption of parboiled rice, leading it to gain a larger market share and become an important part of daily diets.

 Wrap Up